 2012 – present, California State University, Office of the Chancellor

-- Leading the adoption and implementation of a shared library services platform and discovery system for the entire CSU, displacing 24 separate campus ILS and ERM systems.
+- Led the adoption and implementation of a shared library services platform and discovery system for the entire CSU, displacing 24 separate campus ILS and ERM systems.

 Library Web Services Manager